-On July 16, 2020, Jacksonville University was notified by Blackbaud of a ransomware attack on Blackbaud's network that the company discovered in May of 2020.
-Blackbaud is a cloud-based software company that provides services to thousands of schools, hospitals, and other non-profits.
+On July 16, 2020, The Archer School for Girls ("Archer") was notified by Blackbaud, Inc. of a ransomware attack on Blackbaud's network, which Blackbaud discovered in May of 2020.
+Blackbaud is a cloud-based software company that provides services to thousands of schools, hospitals, and other non-profits, including Archer.
 Blackbaud reported that it conducted an investigation, determined that backup files containing information from some of its clients had been taken from its network, and an attempt was made to encrypt files to convince Blackbaud to pay a ransom.
 Blackbaud paid a ransom and obtained confirmation that the stolen files had been destroyed.
+The time period of unauthorized access to Blackbaud's network was between February 7, 2020, and May 20, 2020.
 Blackbaud also reported that it has been working with law enforcement.